POLICY AND COMMUNICATIONS

 - Community advocacy and support for government policies and processes

-- Coordination of bilateral roundtables with the Government of Ontario through its Ministry of Aboriginal Affairs (MAA).
-This includes UOI-ON Protocol – Leadership and Technical Tables.
+Coordination of bilateral roundtables with the Government of Ontario through its Ministry of Indigenous Relations and Reconciliation.
+This includes:

-Activities are based on an Anishinabek Medicine Wheel teaching about the gifts of the four directions: RESPECT (Media Relations), HONESTY (Public Education), SHARING (Voices) and RESPECT (Communications Support).
+Activities are based on an Anishinabek Medicine Wheel teaching about the gifts of the four directions: TRUTH (Media Relations), HONESTY (Public Education), SHARING (Voices) and RESPECT (Communications Support).

 The Communications Unit covers activities related to the Media and offers public relations services on behalf of the Union of Ontario Indians.